 Do you have extra-sensitive teeth and gums?
-Tell your dentist before beginning any professional treatment; your dentist can alter your treatment as necessary or something can be prescribed to help with the pain.
-It also helps to use a toothpaste for sensitive teeth for several weeks before, during and after treatment.
+If you do, a consultation with your dentist before beginning any professional treatment can steer you in the right direction.
+You may even be better off with a professional whitening treatment -- pain alleviation has come a long way in the professional setting.
+Many say that it also helps to use a toothpaste for sensitive teeth for several weeks before, during and after treatment.